ciwin/LearningSpark-in-Python/README.md

 ## Status

-Chapter 2-8 done.
-Starting to work on chapter 9 (Delta Lake) now.
+Chapter 2-9 done.
+Starting to work on chapter 10 (MLlib).

-*Christoph Windheuser - May 26, 2022*
+*Christoph Windheuser - May 28, 2022*